OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 sets our file pointer to there, outputing the position, the int value of the byte, and the character it represents.
 Finally the program creates a new byte array the size of the file and attempts to read that many bytes, using the read method.
-As the comments explain the read method returns an int representing how many bytes were actually read.
+As the comments explain, the read method returns an int representing how many bytes were actually read.
 After reading in the array, the program then outputs the position read started at, the amount of bytes read and the size of the array given to read.
 Running this program on my machine (after generating